Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ***Important:*** When rules and effects are referring to **Activated Systems**, they refer to Systems that have been activated by the player they are mentioning.

-> New in SA

-You may not activate the Home System of another player during the first Round of a game.

 ***2) Ships movement***

 > Precised in SA
 > Note that Space Mines are now placed on borders and not in Systems

 In this step, you may move friendly ships **into**, and this is important, only **into the System just activated**.
-This means that all the ships you are moving must **end their movement in the System just activated**.
+This means that all the ships you are moving must **end their movement in the System just activated** (except if something happens to them on their way, that would stop their movement, like a failed Gravity Rift roll).

 The ship movement step can be broken down into 2 main parts: